awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            ```
            sed -i.bak -e 's|your-cluster-name|my-cluster|' ./v2_3_1_full.yaml
            ```
          + If your nodes don't have access to the Amazon EKS Amazon ECR image repositories, then you need to pull the following image and push it to a repository that your nodes have access to\.
-For more information on how to pull, tag, and push an image to your own repository, see [Copy a container image to a private repository](copy-image-to-private-repository.md)\.
+For more information on how to pull, tag, and push an image to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.

            ```
            amazon/aws-alb-ingress-controller:v2.3.1